Archetype-QC/.github/profile/README.md

 - Donations of data representative of the Quebec building stock (residential, commercial or institutional);
 - Development of models (OpenStudio/EnergyPlus) representative of the Quebec building stock, or models derived from those already included in the model library;
 - Any other contribution of interest, etc.

+## License
+In each repository, 2 license files are provided: one in French and one in English.
+The 2 files obviously follow the same license, which is based on the Quebec Free Licenses (LiLiQ).
+More specifically, the license is [LiLiQ-P](https://forge.gouv.qc.ca/licence/en/liliq-p/).

 ## Contact:
 Benoit Delcroix, researcher @ Hydro-Québec, delcroix.benoit@hydroquebec.com